bor0/gidti/manuscript/chapter2.md

 X> ### Exercise 13
 X>
-X> Come up with a predicate, and then prove its truthness using mathematical induction.
+X> Come up with a predicate, and then prove its truthiness using mathematical induction.

 X> ### Exercise 14
 X>